 There are many variables to consider when looking at purchasing a new Twin Otter vs a used Twin Otter.
 These can be classified into purchase costs, operating cost, operating considerations and cash flow.

-Puchase costs are of course lower for a used aircraft.
-Used prices can vary considerably as can the amount of refurbishment work that may be required to put a new aircraft into service in your operation, consequently selection of the right aircraft to match operational requirements is fundamental.
+Purchase Costs - Although purchase costs are lower for a used aircraft, used prices can vary considerably, as can the amount of refurbishment work that may be required to put a used aircraft into service in your operation.
+Consequently, selection of the right aircraft to match operational requirements is fundamental.
 Additionally, finance rates, deposits and finance term will vary between new and used aircraft with it generally being easier to get lower rates and longer terms on a new aircraft.

 We Can Help You Evaluate a New vs Used Decision